How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 4. Tighten the top bolt.

-5. Check that the steering wheel does not dangle and turns smoothly.
-If there is play in the vertical plane, tighten the upper bolt more tightly.
+5. Check that the steering wheel does not wobble and turns smoothly.
+If there is play in the vertical plane, tighten the top bolt more tightly.

-An important nuance when setting the height of the steering wheel on such a takeaway.
+An important nuance when setting the handlebar height on such a stem.

-The stem of the take-out cannot be pulled out above the special limit mark applied on it.
-Usually they write “Insert into”, “Stop” or “MAX” there.
+The stem must not be pulled out above the special limit mark marked on it.
+Usually they write “Insert into”, “Stop” or “MAX”.

-When properly installed, it should not be visible from the steering tube.
+When installed correctly, it should not be visible from the steering tube.

-If there is no such mark, then at least a third of the stem should remain in the steering tube and it should not stagger and play under load.
+If there is no such mark, then at least a third of the stem should remain in the steering tube and it should not wobble or play under load.

-Changing the stem height on a threadless steering column
+Changing the stem height on a threadless headset

-If the bike has a threadless steering column, then the stem is put on the fork stem, and special spacers or spacers will be required to change the height of the steering wheel.
+If the bike has a threadless steering column, the stem fits onto the fork stem, and to change the height of the handlebars, special spacers or spacers will be required.

-In addition to the name "spacers", they are also called: "bicycle fork stem extension" or "bike handlebar adapter"
+In addition to the name "spacers" they are also called: "bicycle fork rod extension" or "bicycle handlebar adapter"

-If the bike already has spacer rings under or above the stem, then you can simply swap them with the stem, thus raising or lowering the handlebars.
+If your bike already has spacer rings under or above the stem, you can simply swap them with the stem, thus raising or lowering the handlebars.

-If there are no rings, you need to purchase them based on the desired lifting height.
-Usually rings are 5 to 30 mm thick.
+If there are no rings, you need to purchase them based on the required lifting height.
+Typically, rings range in thickness from 5 to 30 mm.

-If the length of the fork stem is not enough in height, you will have to buy a special stem extension (spacer).
+If the height of the fork rod is not enough, you will have to buy a special rod extension (spacer).

-The sequence of actions when changing the height of the steering wheel for a threadless steering column:
+The sequence of actions when changing the steering wheel height for a threadless steering column:

-2. Unscrew the top screw fixing the cover and remove it
+2. Unscrew the top bolt securing the cover and remove it

 3. Loosen the bolts on the back of the stem.

-4. Remove the stem along with the steering wheel.
+4. Remove the stem along with the handlebars.

-5. Depending on whether you need to lower the steering wheel or raise it - remove or, conversely, add the required number of spacer rings.
+5. Depending on whether you need to lower or raise the steering wheel, remove it or, conversely, add the required number of spacer rings.

-If you need to raise the steering wheel high and the fork stem is not enough - put an additional one, and attach the rings and stem to it.
+If you need to raise the handlebars high and the fork stem is not enough, install an additional one, and attach the rings and stem to it.

-6. Make sure that the distance between the upper edge of the extension (the last ring) and the fork stem is at least 3-5 millimeters, otherwise it will not be possible to fix the entire structure with a lid without backlash.
+6. Make sure that the distance between the upper edge of the stem (last ring) and the fork stem is at least 3-5 millimeters, otherwise it will not be possible to secure the entire structure with the lid without backlash.

-7. Put the top cover on and tighten the screw on it.
-There is no need to drag it out "with all the proletarian hatred."
-Its main task is to select the entire backlash of the steering column.
+7. Place the top cover and tighten the bolt on it.
+There is no need to drag it out “with all proletarian hatred.”
+Its main task is to remove all the play in the steering column.

-8. After the whole structure is tightened with a bolt on the cover, align the stem along the wheel and firmly tighten the rear mounting bolts on it.
+8. After the entire structure is bolted to the cover, align the stem along the wheel and tighten the rear mounting bolts on it tightly.

-How to check that the stem is installed correctly and without backlash?
+How to check that the stem is installed correctly and without play?

-Squeeze the front wheel brake with one hand.
-With your other hand, grab the stem and turn the steering wheel back and forth with it.
+Apply the front wheel brake with one hand.
+With your other hand, grab the stem and use it to rotate the handlebars back and forth.

-If you feel that the fork stem is moving inside the steering column, you need to slightly loosen the rear bolts on the stem and tighten the bolt on the steering column cover more tightly, pulling the rings tighter and choosing the remaining play.
-After that, tighten the bolts on the stem again.
+If you feel that the fork rod is moving inside the steering column, you need to slightly loosen the rear bolts on the stem and tighten the bolt on the steering column cover more tightly, tightening the rings tighter and removing the remaining play.
+Then re-tighten the stem bolts.

-There are different stem designs that allow you to change the height of the steering wheel by tilting the stem itself.
+There are different stem designs that allow you to change the handlebar height by tilting the stem itself.
 Moreover, they exist for both threaded and threadless steering columns.

 The figure below shows some of these options.